dbakewel/lan-caster/CREATE.md

   * tileset.py

 The following files can be placed in the maps folder and will only apply to that one map.
-Normally these should inherit from the corresponding file in the game folder but they can also inherit directly from the game engine:
+These files will be used in place of the corresponding file from the game and engine folders.
+Normally these files should inherit from the corresponding file in the game folder but they can also inherit directly from the engine folder:

   * clientmap.py
   * servermap.py

-## Server Step Logic

-## Other Resources